CIDARLAB/Cello-v2-1-Core/README.md

 ## Credits

-CELLO-3.0 was developed by [Weiqi Ji](https://ginomcfino.github.io) and [other contributors]() at [CIDAR LAB](https://www.cidarlab.org) under [Douglas Densmore](https://www.cidarlab.org/doug-densmore).
-It was inspired by the original CELLO software package developed by [CIDAR LAB](https://www.cidarlab.org) and [other contributors]().
+CELLO-3.0 was developed by [Weiqi Ji](https://ginomcfino.github.io) at [CIDAR LAB](https://www.cidarlab.org) under [Douglas Densmore](https://www.cidarlab.org/doug-densmore).
+It was inspired by the [CELLO-V2](https://github.com/CIDARLAB/Cello-v2.git) software package developed by [CIDAR LAB](https://www.cidarlab.org) under [Douglas Densmore](https://www.cidarlab.org/doug-densmore) and [other contributors](https://github.com/CIDARLAB).

 ## License

-CELLO-3.0 is released under the [license name] license.
+CELLO-3.0 is released under the [Apache 2.0](License.txt) license.
 See the LICENSE file for more information.